hackall360/SuperToken/README.md

 4. Open a pull request describing your changes and include benchmark results when appropriate.

 ## License
-This project is distributed under the terms specified in the repository's license file.
+This project is licensed under the [Mozilla Public License 2.0](LICENSE).